mxiamxia/aws-apm-action/README.md

 With a one-time setup of Application Observability for AWS Action workflow for your GitHub repository, developers can:

 1. **Troubleshoot Production Issues**: Investigate and fix production problems using live telemetry and SLO data from AWS Application Signals via MCP
-2. **Application Observability Enablement Assistance**: Get help enabling Application Signals with integrated ApplicationSignals MCP and domain knowledge as context
+2. **Application Observability Enablement Assistance**: Get help enabling Application Signals with integrated Application Signals MCP and domain knowledge as context
 3. **AI-Powered Analysis**: Leverage Amazon Q Developer CLI for intelligent code analysis and recommendations
 4. **Automated Workflows**: Responds to `@awsapm` mentions in issues and PR comments, working around the clock